0rix7/anas1braim/README.md

 ![Front-End Development ](https://pbs.twimg.com/profile_banners/1372180056739561478/1646825391/600x200)

 # Introduction
 Hello everyone!
 My name is Anas from Morocco, and I have experience in Development & Design.
-I can create a user interface website design or complete landing pages, as well I work using programming languages like HTML, CSS, JavaSript, and some libraries like Bootstrap.
+I can create a user interface website design or complete landing pages, as well I work using programming languages like HTML, CSS, JavaSript, and Bootstrap.

 Skills: HTML / CSS / JS / Adobe Photshop